mcv-m1-project-2018/deliverables/README.md

 - Do not upload the result masks or .mat files to your repository.
 Put the results in a folder in the virtual server named:
   /home/ihcvYY/m1-results/weekX/test/

-  If you generate the results in your local machine, you can use scp from a terminal or any file transfer program to copy the files to the server
+  If you generate the results in your local machine, you can use scp from a local terminal (MobaXterm recommended for Windows users) or you can use any file transfer program to copy the files to the server.